t-lochhead/blog/src/pages/2021-03-06---long-tail-seo/index.md

 ![GSC](./gsc-apr-2021.png "GSC")

 **April 1, 2021 UPDATE:** Originally, this post was about 100K visits over 4 months.
 Data is updated to show performance over 5 months, which shows flattening of growth.
-I'll report back in the next month or two.
+I'll report back again in the next month or two.

 ## Looking Beyond the SEO Rat Race